-Note: This course provides 54 hours of continuing education for CAC/CADC, NCAC/MAC, CATS, and MFT/LCSW.
-Officially approved provider.
+Note: This course provides 54 hours of continuing education for CADC I & II, NCAC/MAC, CATC and MFT/LCSW; also through an officially approved provider number for licenses and certificates.

 A comparative analysis of women who become addicted.
 Relates to those unique factors that contribute to addictive disorders in women and the implication for treatment.
 Those addictions include alcohol, other drugs, overeating, smoking, and addictive relationships.